 This latest wimpel was custom made for the High Holy Days at a synagogue.
 The pomegranate tree matches the design on the Torah mantles.
 Hebrew says “Ufros aleinu …” Spread over us the shelter of your peace.
 There are two rows of velcro sewn at the ends so that the wimpel fits tightly around the scroll.

-This was just completed (artwork by the customer) for a bar mitzvah:
+These were just completed (artwork by the customer) for two brothers on their b’nai mitzvot: